Opportunity-Holding/RESTar.SQLite/README.md

 }
 ```

-If the `Table` property refers to a SQLite resource, the index will be registered on the SQLite database table.
+If the `ResourceName` property refers to a SQLite resource, the index will be registered on the SQLite database table.
+As with all RESTar database indexes, only `SQLiteTable` classes that are registered as RESTar resources can be indexed using `RESTar.Admin.DatabaseIndex`.

 ## weaver.ignore

-Add the following rows to the project's `weaver.ignore` file when using RESTar.SQLite (the first 6 are required by RESTar).
+Add the following rows to the project's `weaver.ignore` file when using RESTar.SQLite (the first 3 are required by RESTar).

 ```
 Newtonsoft.Json
-DocumentFormat.OpenXML
-ClosedXml
-Excel
 System.ValueTuple
-FastMember.Signed
+EPPlus

 System.Data.SQLite
 SQLite.Interop